Autodesk Software Audit Essentials – The problem of using student licenses for commercial purposes!!!

 I wanted to post a quick blog about this issue that I am finding to be more and more common in our software audit defense practice.

-Many architect, engineer and design firms grow their practice through the hiring of interns or student employees.
+Many architects, engineers, and design firms grow their practice through the hiring of interns or student employees.
 Many times, these students will be using free academic versions of software, such as Autodesk CAD or Revit.
-While Autodesk is usually very friendly in allowing students to get a feel for their software, they do draw the line when it comes to COMMERCIAL USE of their student software.
+While Autodesk is usually very friendly in allowing students to "get a feel" for their software, they do draw the line when it comes to COMMERCIAL USE of their student software.
 Another issue is making and posting games (using Maya or Maya LT) as a student, or in a student-competition, and then posting the games on websites like Steam.
 This is truer if there is the monetization of assets in the gameplay or any other type of commercial monetization (see below).

 Another potential problem can arise, for example, when an architect law firm from Los Angeles, San Francisco, or New York (just to name a few), posts a job posting on sites like "Indeed" or Craigslist and they are advertising for someone with “CAD” or "Revit" skills.
-We believe that Autodesk has monitors not only LinkedIn profiles (touting skills such as “Revit” or “Mayas”) but also monitoring the major job boards to see if an employer is seeking to hire new interns or students with certain skills involving the use of Autodesk software.
+We believe that Autodesk monitors not only LinkedIn profiles (touting skills such as “Inventor” or “AutoCAD”) but also monitoring the other major job boards to see if an employer is seeking to hire new interns or students with certain skills involving the use of Autodesk software.

 Autodesk Student Licensing Criteria